-- Communication & Interaction
+- Communication & Interaction (C&I)

-- Cognition & Learning
+- Cognition & Learning (C&L)

-- Social, Mental and Emotional Health
+- Social, Emotional and Mental Health (SEMH)

-- Sensory and / or physical needs
+- Sensory and / or Physical Needs (5 / P)

-2 What policies do you have for identifying children and young people with SEN?
+What policies do you have for identifying children and young people with SEND?
 How do you assess their needs?
-What is the SENCo's name and how can I contact them?
+What is the SENDCO's name and how can I contact them?

 Our SEND Policy explains how we identify pupils with SEND.
-However, the SENCO, Mrs B Kaufman or Headteacher, Mr R Chandler, can be contacted at any time for information or advice, tel: 01845 524349.
+However, the Headteacher, the SENCo or the Learning Mentor can be contacted at any time for information or advice, tel: 01845 524349

-We aim to identify needs as early as possible by considering parental knowledge of the child, class teacher and support staff's observations, the use of school-based assessment tools and where appropriate, assessments and information from other agencies, such as speech and language therapists or specialist teachers.
+We aim to identify needs as early as possible by considering parental knowledge of the child, class teacher and support staff's observations, the use of school-based assessment tools and where appropriate, assessments and information from other agencies, such as speech and language therapists, specialist teachers or Educational Therapists.

 If it is felt that a pupil needs a significantly higher level of support, the school may suggest asking the local authority to carry out an Education, Health and Care Assessment.
-The SENCO works very closely with parents where this is felt to be necessary.
+The SENCO works very closely with parents / carers, teachers and other professionals where it is felt to be necessary.

-The name and contact number of the SENCo should be readily available for parents.
+The name and contact number of the SENCO should be readily available for parents.
 Where the school feels that something additional or different is needed to support your child because they have SEND they will discuss this carefully with you.
 This information may well be recorded in a document for you and your child, known as an individual provision map or an individual education plan.
 This should include:-

-- · details of any strategies being used to support your child in class; - · details of any extra support or interventions for your child - · your child's learning targets and their long term desired outcomes - · the next date when your child's progress will be reviewed.
+- details of any strategies being used to support your child in class; - · details of any extra support or interventions for your child - · your child's learning targets and their long term desired outcomes - the next date when your child's progress will be reviewed.

-Most pupils will benefit from SEN support, but some pupils who need high levels of support, or who have complex needs will need to be referred for an education, health and care plan.
+Most pupils will benefit from SEND support, but some pupils who need high levels of support, or who have complex needs will need to be referred for an education, health and care plan.

-3 What arrangements do you have for consulting with parents of children with SEN and involving them in their child's education?
+What arrangements do you have for consulting with parents of children with SEN and involving them in their child's education?

-Where it is felt that a pupil has a special educational need or disability, parents / carers will be consulted, concerns discussed and their consent sought to add the pupil to the school's register of SEND.
+Where it is felt that a pupil has a SEND, parents / carers will be consulted, concerns discussed and their consent sought to add the pupil to the school's register of SEND.
 The aim of formally identifying a pupil with SEND is to help the school ensure that effective provision is put in place which removes barriers to learning and accelerates the pupil's progress.